mgcarbonell/dev-environment-setup/linux-setup/dev-tools/README.md

-# Installfest for Linux: The Penguin Parade
+# Installfest for Linux 2: The Parade Continues

-## The Choices

-At the time of writing this, I made it through my entire bootcamp using the Pop!_OS distrubtion of Linux without any major hiccups.
-In fact, it was my *first time ever* using Linux!
-Using Pop!_OS is  **highly recommend** for new users,  however we also recommend seasoned veterans use Pop!_OS  **to maintain consistency across Linux users for debugging**.
-Using other environments can lead to unstable behavior and limit our ability to help you debug.

-If you have some strong aversion to an OS named Pop!_OS because it's not professional enough, then I would strongly recommend the distribution Pop! is built off, and one of the most ubiquitous distributions: Ubuntu.
-Just know that at the time of writing I am using Pop!_OS.

-## Your Development Environment

-If you check out [this](./environment-setup/README.md) I put an indepth write up about how I set up my environment for my cohort.

 ## Text Editor

-Our class will begin the course with [Visual Studio Code](../mac-dev-tools/editor-vsc.md) as our preferred text editor.
+Our class will begin the course with [Visual Studio Code](../../mac-dev-tools/editor-vsc.md) as our preferred text editor.
 I tried to be cool and played around with some other ones (Atom, Sublime, ECMAS, and VIM), but VSCode is just so simple and has lots of support.
 And I totally get it, shilling for a MSFT product on Linux sounds weird, but trust me, it works.

 ## Browser